Mdsomratakbor/Angular-Tutorial/Angular Interview Questions.md

 `Eager loading is the default module-loading strategy.
 Feature modules under Eager loading are loaded before the application starts.
 This is typically used for small size applications.`

 `Lazy loading dynamically loads the feature modules when there's a demand.
 This makes the application faster.
 It is used for bigger applications where all the modules are not required at the start of the application.`

+### 32. What type of DOM does Angular implement?
+`DOM (Document Object Model) treats an XML or HTML document as a tree structure in which each node is an object representing a part of the document.`

+`Angular uses the regular DOM.
+This updates the entire tree structure of HTML tags until it reaches the data to be updated.
+However, to ensure that the speed and performance are not affected, Angular implements Change Detection.`

+`With this, you have reached the end of the article.
+We highly recommend brushing up on the core concepts for an interview.
+It’s always an added advantage to write the code in places necessary.`